Reshma2996/FSD_BE/readme.md

     -`MONGODB_URI` : MongoDB connection string
     - `PORT`: Port Number for the server
 4. Run `npm run dev` to start the server
+## API Endpoints

+## License

+## Libraries Used

+- mangoose: MongoDB object modelling tool.
+It is used to interact with MongoDB Database.
+We use this instead of mongoDB driver because it provides a simple schema-based solution to model our application data